Hong Kong Disneyland Review 2020 – Guide to Planning Your Family Trip

-A Hong Kong Disneyland Review for 2019 with a guide to planning your trip and tips for your visit.
+A Hong Kong Disneyland Review for 2020 with a guide to planning your family trip and the best tips for your visit.

 Hong Kong Disneyland Review and Planning Guide

 Disneyland is one of two theme parks in Hong Kong, the other being Ocean Park.
 No matter how long you have in Hong Kong, you can’t visit this amazing city with kids and not spend a day at Disneyland.

 While it is smaller than its counterparts in the US and Japan, Disneyland Hong Kong is still magical in its own unique way with its Asian influence.

 With signage in both English and Chinese, the language barrier isn’t an issue, and all staff are bilingual.
 During the shows the popular songs that kids know and love are sung in original English, even if some of the characters speak Chinese.
 The cultural differences are all part of the experience.